 IMPORTANT In line with Government advice to help slow the spread of Coronavirus, from Monday 16th March we have been advised all routine appointments should be cancelled and postponed.

 All telephone calls to and from the practice will be recorded in order to check any instructions given to us, for training purposes, for crime prevention and to improve the quality of our services.
 A message will inform you of this each time you ring the practice.
 Please be aware that calls will also be recorded when anyone from the practice rings you.

-• If you are unable to get through on the telephone, you may wish to register for online appointment booking, details available below, or you can call in at our reception desk.
+• If you are unable to get through on the telephone, you may wish to register for our online appointment booking, or you can call in at our reception desk.

 • For urgent medical assistance, emergency appointments are available all day and you can call anytime after 8.30am.

 • To make an appointment with a nurse or appointment for bloods you can call anytime between 8.30am and 6pm. *However, as the telephones are particularly busy first thing each morning with patients looking for GP appointments, it would be very helpful, if possible, if you could telephone after 10.00am.*

 As part of a Government led initiative, we provide a limited number of additional evening GP appointments.
 These are not bookable in the usual manner and are usually organised by your GP directly when felt appropriate.
 Please discuss requests for evening appointments with our reception team, who can get back to you after discussion with the doctor.

 The practice is involved in teaching medical students.
 The receptionist will tell if you if a student is to be present during your consultation, which you may decline if you wish.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.